talonvoice/noise/noises.md

 - Place your tongue against the roof of your mouth, then suck in
 - As you suck in, your tongue should start to slide back a little
 - Eventually it should slide off the roof of your mouth and the suction will create a click sound

+### Labiodental click
+- Place your front teeth against your lower lip, as if to make an 'f' sound
+- Suck in, and then release your teeth from your lower lip to make a sucking sound

 ## Other Sounds